 Contact Our Dedicated Miami Lawyer for Victims of Molestation by a Babysitter to Discuss Your Claim

 If your child was sexually abused by their babysitter, contact an experienced Miami lawyer for victims of molestation.
 Sexual assault lawyer Prosper Shaked is dedicated to providing you with the legal representation needed to pursue a claim against the heinous acts of a babysitter that traumatized your child.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation, contact Prosper Shaked at (305) 694-2676.